- Northeastern: 05/31/2023

 In light of the overall funding available, applications are evaluated for overall quality and for the potential benefit of attending the event to the student’s intellectual, personal, and professional development.

 As the award covers up to 50% of attendance costs, the strongest applications will document other funding sources applied for or anticipated.
 Funding may be available through the event organizer, the applicant’s primary investigator, research supervisor or creative mentor, the applicant’s department or college, and the Northeastern University Honors Program, if applicable.
 (Do not write directly to the president, provost, or chancellor to request additional funding.)
 The total funds received by a student should not exceed the total expenses incurred.

 We ask applicants to consider reasonable steps to minimize travel costs when practical, for example, sharing hotel rooms with other attendees and taking public transportation rather than cabs or ridesharing services.

 You may apply for 50% of the total cost of attending a conference or other event at which you have been accepted to present your work, up to the maximum amounts listed below.
 Eligible expenses include registration or submission fees; printing and production costs (for posters, photographs, artworks, etc.); travel to the venue (air, bus, train, etc.); and lodging at the event location.
+Regardless of where you choose to have your poster printed, poster printing is covered at the standard NU Reprographics rate of $7 per square foot ($84 for a standard 3′ by 4′ poster).
 Meals are not a covered expense.

 Maximum grants to individuals are: